What Is a Mini Split? How Ductless Heat Pumps Work

 They're joined by a line set — thin refrigerant tubing, a power cable, and a condensate drain — that runs through a small (≈3") hole in the wall.
 A single-zone system has one indoor head; a multi-zone system runs several heads off one outdoor unit, each with its own thermostat.

-How a mini split works
+How does a mini split work?

 Like every heat pump, a mini split moves heat rather than creating it.
 Refrigerant circulates between the indoor and outdoor units: